Jianbing guozi: Regulations

-In May 2018, according to the "Tianjin Catering Industry Association Group Standard Management Measures", Tianjin Catering Industry Association approved the "Technical Specifications for the Production and Processing of Tianjin Local Traditional Foods Tianjin Jianbing Guozi".This regulation will be implemented from 26 May.
-This standard specifies the terms and definitions, raw and auxiliary materials requirements, production site and equipment requirements, processing sanitation and personnel requirements, production process requirements, labeling, packaging, transportation and storage, etc. for Tianjin Jianbing glutinous rice.
+In May 2018, according to the "Tianjin Catering Industry Association Group Standard Management Measures", Tianjin Catering Industry Association approved the "Technical Specifications for the Production and Processing of Tianjin Local Traditional Foods Tianjin Jianbing Guozi".
+This regulation was implemented from 26 May 2018.
+This standard specifies the terms and definitions, raw and auxiliary materials requirements, production site and equipment requirements, processing sanitation and personnel requirements, production process requirements, labeling, packaging, transportation and storage, etc. for Tianjin jianbing glutinous rice.

 In July 2021, the Tianjin Municipal Bureau of Human Resources and Social Security organized the Pancake Guozi Branch of the Municipal Catering Industry Association to formulate the "Tianjin Pancake Guozi Production Special Occupational Competence Standards" in accordance with the relevant provisions of the "Labor Law of the People's Republic of China" and announced it for implementation.
-Among them, relevant knowledge, operating norms, specific standards, etc. are given for the powder paste, soy milk, glutinous rice balls, glutinous rice grates, seasonings, and other aspects, and strict instructions are given.
+Among them, relevant knowledge, operating norms, specific standards, etc. are given for the powder paste, soy milk, glutinous rice balls, glutinous rice grates, seasonings, and other aspects.

 Dispute

-The establishment of the standard of jianbing guozi group has aroused the concern and debate of China mainland and international media.
-In January 2018, Hong Kong's "South China Morning Post" first reported "How to make authentic jianbing: industry sets standards" in English.
-The British "Daily Telegraph" said that with jianbing guozi becoming a new world food fashion trend, its birthplace is striving to maintain its traditional flavor.
+The establishment of the standard of jianbing guozi group has aroused concern and debate in Chinese and international media.
+In January 2018, Hong Kong's South China Morning Post first reported how to make authentic jianbing with industry standard in English.
+The British Daily Telegraph said that with jianbing guozi becoming a new world food fashion trend, its birthplace is striving to maintain its traditional flavor.

 Before the introduction of the standard of jianbing guozi, many details were not clear, and the outside world did not understand that "group standard" was only a recommended standard, so there was a controversy about whether jianbing guozi should formulate a standard.
-There are supportive voices, and it is believed that the formulation of standards can promote the healthy development of Tianjin jianbing guozi production and management.
-However, some media, such as Beijing Daily, believe that the charm of Chinese cuisine lies in its non-standardized features, but they also agree that there can be some recommended standards and norms, but they should not be deliberate and rigid.
+There are supportive voices, and it is claimed that the formulation of standards can promote the healthy development of Tianjin jianbing guozi production and management.
+However, some media, such as Beijing Daily, think that the charm of Chinese cuisine lies in its non-standardized features, but they also agree that there can be some recommended standards and norms, but they should not be deliberate and rigid.

-As to whether the standardized taste of jianbing guozi is still authentic, some commentators mistakenly think that the group standard is mandatory and hold a negative attitude, and think that setting the standard will constrain the experience on the tip of the tongue.
+As to whether the standardized taste of jianbing guozi is still authentic, some commentators mistakenly assume that the group standard is mandatory and hold a negative attitude, and claim that setting the standard will constrain the experience on the tip of the tongue.

-There are also some people who hold a neutral attitude and think that they should be tolerant of the diverse "jianbing guozi" form, which not only preserves tradition but also insists on innovation.
-In addition, some commentators believe that the standards formulated by the association are a kind of propaganda means worth learning.
+There are also some who hold a neutral stance and think that they should be tolerant of the diverse jianbing guozi form, which not only preserves tradition but also insists on innovation.
+In addition, some commentators presume that the standards formulated by the association are a kind of propaganda means worth learning.